nikkiricks/nikkiricks/README.md

 # Oh heeeyyyyyyyy there

 Hi!
 Welcome!
 I'm Nikki.
-I'm a Software Engineer at 2U and live in Portland, Oregon.
+I live in Portland, Oregon.
 I'm looking for work!
 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/nikki-ricks/)

 ## Past Work Experience